ava-labs/avalanchego/README.md

 ## Running Avalanche

-### Connecting to Everest
+### Connecting to Mainnet

-To connect to the Everest Testnet, run:
+To connect to the Avalanche Mainnet, run:

 ```sh
 ./build/avalanchego